almereyda/awesome-starred/README.md

 - [sebn/ansible-roles-graph](https://github.com/sebn/ansible-roles-graph) -
 - [nickjj/ansigenome](https://github.com/nickjj/ansigenome) - A tool to help you gather information and manage your Ansible roles.
 - [ansible-community/ara](https://github.com/ansible-community/ara) - ARA Records Ansible and makes it easier to understand and troubleshoot.
-- [glato/emerge](https://github.com/glato/emerge) - emerge is a source code analysis and dependency visualization tool that can be used to gather insights about source code structure, metrics, dependencies and complexity of software projects.
+- [glato/emerge](https://github.com/glato/emerge) - emerge is a source code analysis and dependency visualizer that can be used to gather insights about source code structure, metrics, dependencies and complexity of software projects.
 After scanning the source code of a project it provides you an interactive web interface to explore and analyze your project by using graph structures.
 - [bwohlberg/jonga](https://github.com/bwohlberg/jonga) - Jonga: Python function call graph visualization
 - [ovh/depc](https://github.com/ovh/depc) - QoS Measurement & Dependency Graph Platform
 - [nismod/natural-capital-mapping](https://github.com/nismod/natural-capital-mapping) - Natural Capital Mapping